Sunday, October 6, 2024

 Who: Rosamaria (née Cipolla) Crusco; Michael Crusco; Maria Vincenza (née Trotta) Cipolla

 About the travelers: Maria Vincenza was the mother of Rosamaria and Felice Cipolla (Felix Cipollo).
 She was the grandmother of Michael Crusco.
 Rosamaria originally arrived in the US in 1893.
 Her son Michael was born in the US.
 This was the first trip to the US for Maria Vincenza.
 It appears Rosamaria returned to her native Muro Lucano to bring her mother to the United States.
-All of them would permanently reside in Philadelphia.
+All of them would

 PARTS OF THE PUZZLE STILL TO BE SOLVED